Systolic volume of homology classes

 The situation is rather different in higher dimensions.
-Let $M$ be an essential manifold of dimension $m \geq 4$ whose fundamental group is of zero Grushko free index and $N$ a non-essential manifold of the same dimension with fundamental group of zero Grushko free index.
-The fundamental group $\pi_1(M) \ast \pi_1(N)$ of the connected sum $M \# N$ is still of zero Grushko free index.
+Let $M$ be an essential manifold of dimension $m \geq 4$ whose fundamental group is of zero free index and $N$ a non-essential manifold of the same dimension with fundamental group of zero free index.
+The fundamental group $\pi_1(M) \ast \pi_1(N)$ of the connected sum $M \# N$ is still of zero free index.
 By Proposition \ref{prop:sommeconnexe1} we get

-That is, while staying in the class of groups of zero Grushko free index we can considerably modify the fundamental group of a manifold without increasing the systolic volume.
+(Recall that non-essential orientable manifolds have systolic volume equal to zero, see \cite{Bab92} for instance).
+That is, while staying in the class of groups of zero free index we can considerably modify the fundamental group of a manifold without increasing the systolic volume.
 So there is no hope to obtain finiteness results in this context.
 This is why we introduce the following.

 \begin{definition} Let $G$ be a finitely presentable group.
-A class $\a \in H_m(G,\Z)$ is said reducible if there exists a proper subgroup $H \subset G$ and a class $\b \in H_m(H, \Z)$ such that $i_{\ast}(\b) = \a$ where $i$ denotes the canonical inclusion.
+A class $\a \in H_m(G,\Z)$ is said to be reducible if there exists a proper subgroup $H < G$ and a class $\b \in H_m(H, \Z)$ such that $i_{\ast}(\b) = \a$ where $i$ denotes the canonical inclusion.
 In the contrary case, the class $\a$ will be said irreducible.